Emma Frost: Second Coming

 During the events of the 2010 "Second Coming" storyline, Frost acts as moral support to Scott as well as the prime means of communication between Scott and his Alpha Roster of X-Men.
 When Rogue becomes aware that she has an empathic connection to Hope, she contacts Frost for help, Frost finds that the bond is not telepathic in nature.
-Along with all the other telepaths among the X-Men, Frost is affected by the psionic backlash when Bastion shuts Cerebra down and informs Scott that Ariel has died in a missile strike.
+Along with all the other telepaths among the X-Men, Frost is affected by the psionic backlash when Bastion shuts Cerebra down.
 Frost takes part in the battle on the Golden Gate Bridge and watches with concern as Hope manifests the Phoenix Force energy signature.

 After the battle is over, the students have a bonfire to try to relax.
 As Frost stands around in her diamond state, she sees the Phoenix Force manifest around Hope, prompting her to remember that the Phoenix had told her to "prepare".
 Horrified, she runs after Scott to tell him about what she saw and what she remembered.
 Finding him in Cerebra, Scott tells her five new mutants have manifested their powers across the globe.

 Avengers vs. X-Men

-In the 2012 storyline "Avengers vs. X-Men", Frost is one of the five X-Men taken over by the power of the Phoenix Force after it is fractured by Iron Man.
+In the 2012 storyline "Avengers vs. X-Men", Frost is one of the five X-Men taken over by the power of the Phoenix Force.
 Under its influence, she finds and kills a man who committed a hit and run against a mutant over a decade earlier.
 She also reveals to Cyclops that she had a psychic affair with Namor.
 During the final showdown against the Avengers and the X-Men, her portion of the Phoenix is violently taken by Cyclops.
 Frost is taken into custody by the Avengers and survives an assassination attempt by members of the Purifiers.